ufcpp/UfcppUtils/README.md

 ### Summary

-get/set properties through IDictionary with property names as a key by using Expression Trees.
+get/set properties through `IDictionary<string, object>` with property names as a key by using Expression Trees.

 ### Sample